Washington Hawthorn

 Frequently asked questions

-- Yes.
-Hawthorn — Washington is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Washington Hawthorn is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 25–30 ft tall and 20–25 ft wide.